-I.I Goal, Objectives, and Policies

-- GOAL C-WR-I: Protect, restore, and enhance the quality of surface and groundwater resources to meet the needs of all reasonable beneficial uses. - Objective C-WR-1.1: Protect and, where feasible, restore the quality of coastal waters to implement Coastal Act policy (in particular Sections 30230 and 30231).
-Coastal waters include ocean, rivers, streams, wetlands, estuaries, lakes, and groundwater. - Objective C-WR-1.2: Protect unimpaired waters and improve water quality of impaired surface waters, prioritizing watersheds which contain surface waters that are the most impaired, have the highest value for fish and wildlife, or are at most risk from future development. - Objective C-WR-1.3: Plan, site, and design development to minimize the transport of pollutants in runoff from the development, to avoid pollution of coastal waters. - Objective C-WR-1.4: Plan, site, and design development to minimize post-development changes in the site's runoff volume, flow rate, timing, and duration, to prevent adverse changes in the hydrology of coastal waters. - Objective C-WR-1.5: Prevent the degradation of surface and ground water quality from the failure of septic and other wastewater treatment systems.
-(PC REVISED) - Objective C-WR-1.6: Educate the public about practices and programs to minimize water pollution, and provide educational and technical assistance to agriculture in order to reduce sedimentation, and to increase on-site retention and recharge of storm water, to the maximum extent feasible.
-(PC REVISED CCC REVISED) - Objective C-WR-1.7: Secure funding sources for development of Sonoma County Coastal Zone groundwater quality assessment, monitoring, remedial and corrective action, and awareness/education programs.
-(CCC REVISED) - Objective C-WR-1.8: Require treated water to conform with beneficial water use standards to the maximum extent feasible.
-(CCC REVISED) - Objective C-WR-1.9: Minimize the pollution of stormwater runoff and the degradation of surface water quality from roads and other paved surfaces, commercial development, waterfront development, and agricultural facilities.
-(CCC REVISED) - Objective C-WR-I.II: Encourage new groundwater recharge opportunities and protect existing groundwater recharge areas.
-(CCC REVISED) - Objective C-WR-1.12: Require consideration of naturally occurring and human caused contaminants in groundwater in development projects.
-Educate the public on evaluating groundwater quality.
-(CCC REVISED) - Objective C-WR-1.14: Protect groundwater from saltwater intrusion.
-(CCC REVISED)
+GOAL C-WR-I: Protect, restore, and enhance the quality of surface and groundwater resources to meet the needs of all reasonable beneficial uses.

+Objective C-WR-I.I: Protect and, where feasible, restore the quality of coastal waters to implement Coastal Act policy (in particular Sections 30230 and 30231).
+Coastal waters include (including ocean, rivers, streams, wetlands, estuaries, lakes, and groundwater).

+Objective C-WR-1.2: Protect pristine waters and improve water quality of mpaired surface waters, prioritizing watersheds which contain surface waters that are the most impaired, have the highest value for fish and wildlife, or are at most risk from future development.

+Objective C-WR-I.3: Plan, site, and design development to minimize the transport of pollutants in runoff from the development, to avoid pollution of coastal waters.

+Objective C-WR-1.4: Plan, site, and design development to minimize post-development changes in the site's runoff volume, flow rate, timing, and duration, to prevent adverse changes in the hydrology of coastal waters.

+Objective C-WR-I.5: Reduce the degradation of surface water quality from the failure of septic and other wastewater treatment systems.

+Objective C-WR-1.6: Educate the public about practices and programs to minimize water pollution, and provide educational and technical assistance to agriculture in order to reduce sedimentation and increase on-site retention and recharge of storm water.

+Objective C-WR-1.7: Secure funding sources for development of Sonoma County Coastal Zone groundwater quality assessment, monitoring, remedial and corrective action, and awareness/education programs.

+Commented [A3]: Please include a definition of pristine water, or the process that allows a body of water to be identified as pristine.

+Commented [A4]: Impaired surface waters should be defined in the introductory text of this section.
+Are there specific impaired water bodies in Sonoma County that this is referencing?

+Commented [A5]: Several objectives have been removed from the 2015 version previously reviewed by the commission.
+Please include these objectives or explain why they were removed.
+They are:

+Require treated water to conform with beneficial water use standards to the maximum extent feasible.

+Minimize the pollution of stormwater runoff and the degradation of surface water quality from roads and other paved surfaces, commercial development, waterfront development, and agricultural facilities.

+Encourage new groundwater recharge opportunities and protect existing groundwater recharge areas.

+Require consideration of naturally occurring and human caused contaminants in groundwater in development projects.
+Educate the public on evaluating groundwater

+Protect groundwater from saltwater intrusion.

 Policy C-WR-1a: The approval for any project proposed within 200 feet of an impaired surface water shall include as conditions of approval design features and mitigation measures to prevent impacts to the quality of such waters.
-(NEW)
+(New)